 The American Legion believes team loyalty is a key ingredient for any team sport.
 Dual participation shall no way interfere with a player's responsibility to his American Legion Baseball team.
-Once department post-season tournament play has begun, the department baseball chairman cannot grant permission to dual participate.
-Any player missing any game of an American Legion post-season tournament shall be ineligible from further post-season tournament play.
-CLARIFICATION - Players attending military assignment, MLB-sanctioned invitation-only events or college of enrollment orientation workouts may be granted an exception on a case-by-case basis, with proper documentation.
+Once state tournament play has completely concluded and should there be open dates prior to team travel (August 4) to national regional tournaments, a player(s) may be granted permission to dual participate from the American Legion Baseball Committee chairman.
+Any player missing any part of an American Legion post-season tournament shall be ineligible from further post-season tournament play.
+CLARIFICATION - Players attending military assignment, MLB-sanctioned invitationonly events or college of enrollment orientation workouts may be granted an exception on a case-by-case basis with proper documentation.
 Prior written approval from the American Legion Baseball Committee chairman is required.

-E. Players Per Team.
+- E. Players Per Team.
 No American Legion Baseball team may have more than 18 registered players once National Form #1 is registered with the department.
-Each team must register players on National

-Form #1 via online registration with their department by June 25 or the department closing date, whichever comes first.
+Each team must register players on National Form #1 via online registration with their department by June 25 or the department closing date, whichever comes first.
 The department baseball chairman must certify teams to National Headquarters by June 30 to be eligible for national competition.
-A non-Legionnaire may serve as coach.

-- 1. For those American Legion Baseball programs that have affiliated senior and junior teams, junior eligible players may participate on both teams.
+A non-Legionnaire may serve as coach. - 1.
+For those American Legion Baseball programs that have affiliated senior and junior teams, junior eligible players may participate on both teams during the regular season.
 However, senior eligible players may not participate on a junior team.
 Those eligible junior players may appear in an affiliated senior team game provided the total number of players in such senior game does not exceed 18 players. - 2.
-In cases of death, a player may be replaced on National Form #1. - A player may be replaced if that player is placed on active duty in the U.S. Armed Forces following submission of the certified National Form #1. - 4.
+In cases of death, a player may be replaced on National Form #1. - 3.
+A player may be replaced if that player is placed on active duty in the U.S. Armed Forces following submission of the certified National Form #1. - 4.
 In cases of season-ending injury, a player may be replaced on National Form #1 prior to the end of regular season play with department baseball chairman approval and with proper supporting medical doctor's note and documents.